How much space do you have?

 To use Software Update, click the apple icon, then select App Store, where you can update or uninstall programs.

-Check the Downloads folder.
+Check the Downloads folder for redundant files.
 Make sure things you want are saved to the appropriate place on the storage disk, then delete the copy in the Downloads folder.

 Go through your storage disk to delete files, programs, games, and music you no longer want.
 You can also move items you want to keep but rarely use to the cloud or to an external storage drive.

 Delete any downloaded movies or TV shows that you’ve already watched.
 If you want to watch them again, they’re waiting for you on iTunes®.

 Use the instructions below to remove duplicates of photos, documents, and music.

 - Select New Smart Folder, click the “+” sign on the right-hand side, then select search parameters such as File Extension under Other.
 You can then delete all but the most recent version.

 If you have OS X® Sierra on your Mac, you can configure items to automatically move some items to iCloud.
 Select the Apple menu, then About this Mac, select Manage, then Storage Tools.
 Then select Store in iCloud.
 This option moves items off your storage drive and into your Apple account in the cloud.